looooo/pastix/docs/doxygen/chapters/Pastix_benchmarking.md

 ## Automated PaStiX benchmarking

-This section presents the work  put in place to autpmatically benchmark the PaStiX solver on the Plafrim platform.
+This section presents the work  put in place to automatically benchmark the PaStiX solver on the Plafrim platform.
 It is composed of several modules that will be listed here.

 ### Initialization of the benchmark